Skellington-Closet/slack-mock/README.md

 - `clients`: `Array` An array of websocket clients connected to the mock RTM server.
 Ordered by connection time.

 - `broadcast`: `function(message)` Broadcasts a message from Slack to all connected clients (bots).
 Good for single team bots or simulating bots that are connected to the same team.
+Returns an immediately resolved Promise for easy chaining.

 - `send`: `function(message, client)` Sends a message from Slack to a connected client (bot).
+Returns an immediately resolved Promise for easy chaining.

 - `reset`: `function()` Clears the `rtm.calls` array and closes connections to all connected clients.